daattali/beautiful-jekyll/resources_pages/install_ds_stack_ubuntu.md

 ```
 python --version
 ```
-which should return Python 3.9.0 or greater:
+which should return Python 3.10.0 or greater:

 ```
-Python 3.9.5
+Python 3.10.0
 ```

-> **Note:** If instead you see `Python 2.7.X` you installed the wrong version.
-Uninstall the Miniconda you just installed (which usually lives in the `/home/<USER>` directory), and try the installation again, selecting **Python 3.9**.

 ## Installing Python packages